-The briefing for all potential Police and Crime Commissioner candidates will take place on Wednesday 10 March at 4.30pm-7.30pm on Microsoft Teams to comply with COVID-19 regulations.
-All candidates and agents are welcome to attend and must contact the OPCC office in advance to book a place.
+The briefing for all potential Police and Crime Commissioner Candidates and Agents took place on Wednesday 10 March at 4.30pm-6.30pm on Microsoft Teams to comply with COVID-19 regulations.

 In May 2021, the PCC elections will be held for the public to vote for who they want in the role of the Police and Crime Commissioner for Cumbria for the next three years.